The IEEE 1588 standard

 Figure 5: Measurement of the slave offset over 100 seconds [2]

-The LinuxPacket “LinuxPTP” was used for the Linux prototype.
-However, the implementation of the actual clock functionality was not sufficient to meet the required framework conditions of the LXI and IEEE 1588 standards.
-TSEP has therefore reimplemented this.
-The control algorithm for frequency tracking of the IEEE 1588 Clock has been completely redesigned and optimized.
+The Linux package “LinuxPTP” was used for the Linux prototype.
+However, the implementation of the actual clock functionality was not sufficient to fulfill the required framework conditions of the LXI and IEEE 1588 standards.
+TSEP has therefore re-implemented this.
+The control algorithm for frequency tracking of the IEEE 1588 clock was completely redeveloped and optimized.

-In summary, it can be said that with the commercial use of Intel I21x network chips it is now possible to use IEEE 1588 in T & M devices.
-The new solutions developed with IEEE 1588 extend the possibility to solve measurement tasks in the T & M area by a new dimension.
-If additional extensions like the LXI standard are offered in T & M devices, complex measurement tasks can be structured more simply and efficiently.
-Self-configuring systems are now possible with these approaches, since device data and actions can be configured, exchanged and triggered network-wide.
-It remains to be seen how the measuring instrument manufacturers react to this new technology,
+In summary, it can be said that with the commercial use of Intel I21x network chips, it is now possible to use IEEE 1588 in T&M devices.
+The new solution approaches that arise with IEEE 1588 add a new dimension to the possibility of solving measurement tasks in the T&M area.
+If extensions such as the LXI standard are also offered in T&M devices, complex measurement tasks can be structured more simply and efficiently.

 Bibliography: